 The Woodman Park Apartments are located in the Eastern Hills neighborhood of Dayton, OH.
-Our community sits just off Woodman Dr and 35.
+Our community sits just off Woodman Drive and 35.
 We are minutes from downtown Dayton just next to MacGregor Park.

-Our community offers 1, 2, and 3 bedroom apartments and townhomes for you to choose from.
 For the activity enthusiast, we offer a full basketball court, outdoor pool, sand volleyball court, facility, playground, and much more!

 Dayton is known as the birthplace of aviation.
 The local aviation culture is easily one of the largest draws for many fans alike.
 However, if you are not an aviation fan, there are other things for you to do in Dayton, that deserve a spot on your itinerary.